This post originally appeared on Symfony Station.

 That's it for this week.
 Thanks for making it to the end of another extended edition.
 I look forward to sharing next week's Symfony and PHP news with you on Friday.

-Please share this post. :) Be sure to join our newsletter list, so you get each week's communique directly in your inbox (a day early).
+Please share this post. :) Be sure to join our newsletter list at the bottom of our site’s pages.
+Joining gets you each week's communiqué in your inbox (a day early).
 And follow us on Twitter at @symfonfystation.

 Reuben is also Ringmaster of Mobile Atom Media and its division Mobile Atom Code.